Spinach Souffle was a childhood favorite. My mom’s recipe with Velveeta is now made with sharp cheddar! A holiday tradition at our house!

 How Long Can You Keep Spinach Souffle?

 Like most dishes, leftovers can be kept covered in the refrigerator for up to 3 days.
-This is as long as it has not been left out at room temperature for more than 2 hours.
-Since Stouffer’s Spinach Souffle is a frozen product, it’s pretty safe to say that leftovers can be frozen for up to 3 months in an airtight container.
+This is as long as it has not been left at room temperature for more than 2 hours.
+Since Stouffer’s Spinach Souffle is a frozen product, it’s safe to say that leftovers can be frozen for up to 3 months in an airtight container.
 But I have not tested this myself.

 What is the Culinary Definition of a Souffle?

 According to my Food Lover’s Companion, a souffle (prounounced soo-FLAY) “is a light, airy mixture that usually begins with a thick egg yolk based sauce or puree that is lightened my stiffly beaten egg whites.”
+The conclusion is that this dish may not officially be a souffle.

 You May Also Like: